Yamaha E-70/EX-2

 The Digital Oscillators and Waveform Generators

 P.A.S.S stands for Pulse Analog Synthesizing System, often abbreviated to 'System' by Yamaha.
-It's a digital system that turns a series of pulses into analog waveforms using some very interesting techniques.
+It's a digital system that turns a series of serial pulses into analog waveforms and envelopes using some very interesting techniques.

 The specific P.A.S.S. system used in the E70/EX-2 is the 'PASS-VCF System', which combines additive synthesis and subtractive synthesis for the various flute and orchestra tones.